-We produce infant mortality statistics that are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Official Statistics and have been produced free from any political interference.
+We produce child and infant mortality statistics that are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Statistics, and have been produced free from any political interference.

-The Child Mortality Statistics Quality and Methodology Information document contains important information on:
+The Child and infant mortality statistics Quality and Methodology Information report contains important information on:

 - how the output was created